Women's rights in Saudi Arabia: Background

-Gender roles in Saudi society come from local culture and interpretations of Sharia.
-Sharia law, or the divine will, is interpretations derived by scholars of the Quran and hadith (sayings and accounts of Muhammad's life).
+Gender roles in Saudi society come from local culture and interpretations of Sharia law, or the divine will.
+Scholars of the Quran and hadith (sayings and accounts of Muhammad's life) derive its interpretations.
 In Saudi culture, the Sharia is interpreted according to a strict Sunni Islam form known as the way of the Salaf (righteous predecessors) or Wahhabism.
 The law is mostly unwritten, leaving judges with significant discretionary power, which they usually exercise in favor of tribal traditions.
-Activists such as Wajeha al-Huwaider compare the condition of Saudi women to slavery.
+Activists such as Wajeha al-Huwaider compared the condition of Saudi women in 2007 to slavery.

-Varied interpretations often lead to controversy.
-For example, Sheikh Ahmed Qassim Al-Ghamdi, chief of the Mecca region's Committee for the Promotion of Virtue and the Prevention of Vice, also known as the mutaween (religious police), has said that Sharia doesn't prohibit ikhtilat (gender mixing).
-Meanwhile, Sheikh Abdul Rahman al-Barrak, another prominent cleric, issued a fatwa stating that proponents of ikhtilat should be killed.
+Varying interpretations have led to controversy.
+For example, Sheikh Ahmed Qassim Al-Ghamdi, chief of the Mecca region's Islamic religious police, the Committee for the Promotion of Virtue and the Prevention of Vice, also known as the mutaween, has said that Sharia does not prohibit ikhtilat (gender mixing).
+Meanwhile, Abdul-Rahman al-Barrak, another prominent cleric, issued a fatwa stating that proponents of ikhtilat should be killed.